Communities helping Communities

 MPRC is an alliance of peer run mental health organizations - peer-run drop-in centers, peer recovery organizations and various advocacy groups.

-Peer support encompasses a range of activities and interactions between people who share similar experiences of being diagnosed with mental health concerns, with or without co-occurring challenges.
+Peer support encompasses a range of activities and interactions between people who share a living experience with mental health concerns and other co-occurring challenges.
 Peer support offers a level of acceptance, understanding, and validation not found in many other professional relationships (Mead & McNeil, 2006).
 It promotes connection and inspires hope.